Healthdirect Free Australian health advice you can count on.

 What causes TMJ dysfunction?

-TMJ dysfunction can be caused by a number of different things, including:
+TMJ dysfunction can be caused by:

 When should I see my doctor?